m-deng1928/UX_Opportunities/README.md

 For UXR roles in particular, I will be highlighting **degree level** in addition to years of experience due to nature of that field and sometimes barrier to entry for more junior people.

-For roles themselves, they will be **paid roles** as I believe peopxle should be properly compensated for their work.
+For roles themselves, they will be **paid roles** as I believe people should be properly compensated for their work.

 Thanks, and don't forget to be awesome. :D